Skip to main content

 University

-Although not essential, you could do a university degree in air transport or aviation, which includes helicopter pilot training with an approved flight training organisation.
+Although not essential, you could do a university degree in air transport or aviation, which includes helicopter pilot studies with an approved flight training organisation.

 To start a course, you'll need: